Please register to be notified of any changes to this page. If a change occurs, you will receive an email to the address that you provide.

 2. Information Security Program Overview.

 2.1.
 General.
 MongoDB maintains a comprehensive written Information Security Program to establish effective administrative, technical, and physical safeguards for Customer Data, and to identify, detect, protect against, respond to, and recover from security incidents.
 MongoDB’s Information Security Program complies with applicable Data Protection Law and is aligned with the NIST Cyber Security Framework (NIST).
-Additionally, MongoDB Atlas is certified against ISO 27001:2013, SOC 2 Type II, and Payment Card Industry Data Security Standard v.3.2.1.
+Additionally, MongoDB Atlas is certified against ISO 27001:2013, ISO 27017:2015, ISO 27018:2019, SOC 2 Type II, Payment Card Industry Data Security Standard v.3.2.1, and Cloud Security Alliance (CSA) Security, Trust, Assurance, and Risk (STAR) Level 2.
 MongoDB Atlas has also undergone a HIPAA examination validated by a qualified third-party assessor and can be configured to build HIPAA compliant applications.

 2.2.
 Maintenance and Compliance.
 MongoDB’s Information Security Program is maintained by a dedicated security team, led by our Chief Information Security Officer.
 MongoDB monitors compliance with its Information Security Program, and conducts ongoing education and training of personnel to ensure compliance.
 The Information Security Program is reviewed and updated at least annually to reflect changes to our organization, business practices, technology, services, and applicable laws and regulations.
 We will not alter or modify the Information Security Program in a way that materially weakens or compromises the effectiveness of its security controls.